DIBYA9/RestroProcure/README.md

 ## License

-This project is provided for development and demonstration purposes.
-All intellectual property remains with the author.
+This repository is shared for evaluation and demonstration purposes only.
+All intellectual property and implementation rights remain with the author.

 ---

 ## Design Philosophy

-RestroProcure demonstrates how large language models can be used as constrained decision agents rather than unrestricted chat systems.
-The emphasis is on safety, explainability, and deterministic behavior suitable for real operational workflows.
+RestroProcure demonstrates how large language models can be transformed into constrained, auditable decision agents suitable for real operational workflows.
+The emphasis is on safety, explainability, and deterministic behavior rather than open-ended conversation.